JaksonWainwright/JiraChange/README.md

 # Jira Automation Flask Application

-This application is to sit in between Jira, and any other automation platforms that would be used in correlation with Jira.
+This application is to sit in between Jira Software, and any other automation platforms that would be used in correlation with Jira.

 ## Setup